-- Places, Policies & Practices: this workstream focuses on the uneven geographical impact of housing policy, and how this contributes to spatial inequalities.
-It also encompasses our large-scale social housing data monitoring projects, as well as our research on environmental behaviour change through an analytical focus on people’s daily practices in the home.
+- Places, Policies & Practices: this workstream focuses on the uneven geographical impacts of housing policy and how this contributes to spatial inequalities, with particular interests in the intersections with welfare and migration policies.
+It also encompasses our research on environmental behaviour change, through an analytical focus on peoples’ energy practices in the home.

 CHR will be moving forward in 2014 under the new directorship of Drs Kim McKee

 .
 The Centre has a wealth of theoretical, methodological and disciplinary expertise amongst its team

 of academics, data analysts and doctoral researchers.
 Collaborative working and knowledge exchange